f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab2.rst

 Lab 4.2 - Migration from BIG-IP to BIG-IP Next
 ==============================================

 In this lab you will create a UCS archive from a BIG-IP instance and then import it into Central Manager.
-Then, you will ananlyze applications to determine their eligibility to migrate to BIG-IP Next.
-Then you will inport shared objects, and select individual applications to migrate, and then migrate them to a BIG-IP Next instance.
+Then you will ananlyze applications to determine their eligibility to migrate to BIG-IP Next.
+Next, you will import shared objects, and select individual applications to migrate, save them as a draft migration, and then migrate them to a BIG-IP Next instance.

 In the UDF Blueprint there is a BIG-IP running version 15.1 that has a number of applications defined.
 Go to the UDF blueprint **Components** page and look for the item labeled **BIG-IP 15.1.x**  under the **F5 Products** column.
 Select the drop down menu next to **Access**, and then select **TMUI**.
 Log in with the credentials admin/admin.